Business Schools in Arkansas

-While usually classified as a southern state, Arkansas is actually one of those “gateway” states that seem to demarcate many regions.
-Arkansas, of course, has the deep South to its east and south, but also the start of the West with Texas to its immediate west and the Midwest and Plains states to the north.
-A relatively small state that sometimes seems to “fly under the radar,” it quickly rose to prominence in the 1990s with the candidacy and then double term of former president Bill Clinton.
-Its economy is considered very business-friendly, having been ranked by CNBC as having the second-lowest cost of doing business in the United States; several large corporations are headquartered here, including retailing giant Walmart.
+While usually classified as a southern state, Arkansas is one of those “gateway” states that seem to restrict many regions.
+Of course, Arkansas has the deep South to its east and south, but also the start of the West with Texas to its immediate west and the Midwest and Plains states to the north.
+A relatively small state that sometimes seems to “fly under the radar,” quickly rose to prominence in the 1990s with the candidacy and then double term of former president Bill Clinton.
+Its economy is considered very business-friendly, having been ranked by CNBC as having the second-lowest-cost of doing business in the United States; several large corporations are headquartered here, including retailing giant Walmart.
 The state produces a variety of agricultural, mining, and manufacturing outputs.

-In this article you will find all the essential data you need to help you choose the Arkansas business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+In this article, you will find all the essential data you need to help you choose the Arkansas business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Arkansas.

 Undergraduate Business Schools in Arkansas

-As befits a state with a low cost of living, undergraduate business programs in Arkansas are quite inexpensive.
+As befits a state with a low cost of living, Arkansas’s undergraduate business programs are relatively inexpensive.
 The overall average tuition for our 12 schools is just a little over $12,000, among the lowest in the nation.
 Two schools (Ouachita Baptist University and John Brown University) are well above the average in the $25,000 range, while eight of the remaining 12 are below $10,000.
 Average financial aid is also quite generous at nearly $9,500.

-We were able to obtain acceptance rate data for all but one of our schools, and they are quite reasonable.
+We were able to obtain acceptance rate data for all but one of our schools, which is quite reasonable.
 The lowest acceptance rate, 42%, is at the University of Arkansas at Pine Bluff, but it is a bit of an outlier: The others are all over 60%, and the overall average is 70%.
-The University of Arkansas at Little Rock and the University of Central Arkansas are at the top here at 90%.
+The University of Arkansas at Little Rock and the University of Central Arkansas is at the top here at 90%.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|